ICCB-Cologne/medicc2/README.md

 It is important to note that this flag does not affect plotting, the result plots will be the same as the master branch.

+A new output file is introduced to document down the different copy number profiles for each internal node with the same suffix "_all_cn_profiles.tsv"

 # Installation
 Install MEDICC2 via conda (recommended), pip or from source.
 MEDICC2 was developed and tested on unix-built systems (Linux and MacOS).
 For Windows users we recommended WSL2.